keanepotato/a3cg_greenwash/ReadMe.md

   *(Replace `<x>` with 1, 2, or 3 for each fold)*

-  `statistics\` directory within each fold provides the details of the data within each fold and its corresponding partitions, including the aspect category count etc.
+  `statistics/` directory within each fold provides the details of the data within each fold and its corresponding partitions, including the aspect category count etc.

 ### 🧪 Experimental Protocol